prakharsingh10/Notes/README.md

 ![textarea](/images/textarea.PNG)

+#RADIO BUTTONS :-
-RADIO BUTTONS :-We can also insert radio button which will allow the user to choose certain info, we can do this by
+We can also insert radio button which will allow the user to choose certain info, we can do this by

     <p>Select your fav pragraming language</p>
     <input type="radio" name="lang" id="chutiya hai">JAVA